pcsmomo/docker-kubernetes/README.md

 ### 3. Why Docker & Containers?

-Why would we want independent, standardized "application package"? \
+Why would we want an independent, standardized "application package"? \

 - We want to have the **exact same environment for development and production** \
   -> This ensures that it works exactly as tested